-New light shed on early stage Alzheimer's diseaseApril 22nd, 2013 in Alzheimer's disease & dementia /
+New light shed on early stage Alzheimer's diseaseApril 22, 2013 in Medicine & Health / Alzheimer's disease & dementia

 The disrupted metabolism of sugar, fat and calcium is part of the process that causes the death of neurons in Alzheimer's disease.
 Researchers from Karolinska Institutet in Sweden have now shown, for the first time, how important parts of the nerve cell that are involved in the cell's energy metabolism operate in the early stages of the disease.
 These somewhat surprising results shed new light on how neuronal metabolism relates to the development of the disease.

 In the Alzheimer's disease brain, plaques consisting of so called amyloid-beta-peptide (Aβ) are accumulated.
 It is also a well-known fact that the nerve cells of patients with Alzheimer's disease have problems metabolising for example glucose and calcium, and that these disorders are associated with cell death.
 The metabolism of these substances is the job of the cell mitochondria, which serve as the cell's power plant and supply the cell with energy.

 However, for the mitochondria to do this, they need good contact with another part of the cell called the endoplasmic reticulum (ER).
 The specialised region of ER that is in contact with mitochondria is called the MAM region.
 Earlier studies on yeast and other types of cells have shown that the deactivation of certain proteins in the MAM region disrupt the contact points between the mitochondria and the ER, preventing the delivery of energy to the cell and causing cell death.